What is Rio South Texas?

 The Rio South Texas Region is a binational area located in southern Texas (United States) and northern Tamaulipas (Mexico), It is considered one of the most active economic and trade corridors between the two countries.
 The region has been promoted as a brand to foster cross-border collaboration, economic development, and foreign direct investment.

-The Rio South Texas Region brand aims to position the area as a strategic point for binational competitiveness, promoting trade integration, ment, and collaboration between public and private sectors in both countries.
+The Rio South Texas Region brand aims to position the area as a strategic point for binational competitiveness, promoting trade integration and collaboration between public and private sectors in both countries.

 Geographic